Koieggnog23455666/Angular_Form_Type/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+In this Angular Form there are two types of form Reactive Form:It provides model-driven approaches Template Driven Form:It isare a way to create forms using Angular's directives in the template (HTML) with minimal coding in the component class.